WWE News: Former Universal Champion Reveals He Has Signed A New Five-Year Deal With WWE

 “If [my career] ends tomorrow, I would be very satisfied with the career I had as a professional wrestler.”

-Owens is 34-years-old and still has a lot of years left in him for the wrestling business if he can stay healthy, but that’s something he has done through the majority of his career.
+Owens is 34-years-old and still has a lot of years left in him in the wrestling business, if he can stay healthy, but that’s something he has done through the majority of his career.

 Recently, he was brought back to Monday Night Raw with Sami Zayn during the Superstar Shake-Up, and he’s thrilled about it.
 He said he “never felt at home” on SmackDown Live and he feels as if he now has his “sense of belonging” back.

 Kevin Owens has already had an incredible career in the wrestling ring, but it is far from over and there is so much more to come from him.
-Signing a new five-year deal to stay with WWE is something that proves he is flat-out happy with being in the company and has no desire to go anywhere else.
+Signing a new five-year deal to stay with WWE is something that proves he is happy with being in the company and has no desire to go anywhere else.
 The way it’s going, it certainly does seem as if Owens is going to be a WWE guy until it’s time for him to hang up his boots.